Commitments and HR policies

 To make team diversity an effective reality, the Group monitors all its entities to ensure full compliance with the principle of equal opportunity in access to jobs.
 The Group was awarded the French Diversity Label in 2012, which was extended in 2014 to cover all its companies in France (the label was renewed earlier this year for a further 4 years).
 This accreditation recognizes the ENGIE commitment to combating all forms of discrimination when hiring, training and promoting employees, with particular emphasis on:

 - disability: flagship initiatives and quantified targets are implemented and set to promote the recruitment and professional training of disabled people.
+In France, the Group’s objective is to employ 6% of disabled workers (compared to 4.2% in 2018) but also to have 3% of disabled apprentices among its young alternates.

 - intergenerational diversity: convinced of the benefits to be gained from interaction between generations, the Group relies on this form of diversity as the basis for skills and knowledge transfer (encouraging seniors to train younger people, reverse mentoring, and work/study training initiatives).